 RNs who have transitioned to leadership roles say some of the best advice is also the most practical:

 The skill to succeed comes as a result of earning a degree through the leading online DNP program at Duquesne University.
-Through the university’s DNP program, students have an opportunity to earn the advanced doctoral degree in one of three specialized areas of study: Transcultural Nursing, Forensic Nursing or Nursing Education.
+Through the university’s DNP program, students have an opportunity to earn an advanced doctoral degree in one of three specialized areas of study: Transcultural Nursing, Forensic Nursing, or Nursing Education.

 About Duquesne University’s Online DNP Program

 Duquesne University’s online Online Doctor of Nursing Practice program prepares RNs for leadership roles in hospitals, medical centers, and other healthcare facilities.
 With a DNP degree, nurses can lead teams to make positive changes in healthcare.
 Duquesne University’s online DNP program provides one-on-one faculty mentorships and a 100 percent online curriculum.
 For more information, contact Duquesne University now.

 Nursing Management, “An alternative approach to nurse manager leadership”